Envedity/DAIA/README.md

 - **Security**: Ensure your data and interactions are secure with robust encryption and privacy measures. (not done yet)

-- **Endless Scalability**: DAIA can make multiple copies of itself and create its own network of DAIAs provided the computing power (in progress)
+- **Endless Scalability**: DAIA can make multiple copies of itself and create its own network of DAIAs provided the computing power. (in progress)

-- **Automation of Big Goals**: DAIA can automate big goals with its capability to make multiple versions of itself, therefore making the process faster (in progress)
+- **Automation of Big Goals**: DAIA can automate big goals with its capability to make multiple versions of itself, therefore making the process faster. (in progress)

 ## 3. Usage 🤝

-Once installed, you can start using DAIA by launching the application and initiating conversations or goals.
-Here are some common usage scenarios:

-- **Goal Completion**: Automate and complete goals (in progress)

-- **Task Automation**: Create and schedule automated tasks to streamline your workflow. (not done yet)

-- **Information Retrieval**: Ask DAIA for information, news, or data from the web. (in progress)

-- **Scripting and Customization**: Extend DAIA's capabilities by writing custom scripts or plugins. ((not done yet))
+1. Install the DAIA by running `git clone https://github.com/Envedity/DAIA.git` in your desired path, or by downloading and extracting the zip file.
+2. Make a python 3.11 env using the `requirements.txt` file.
+3. Run the DAIA.py file by typing `python DAIA.py` in the DAIA directory.
+4. Choose a version of the DAIA you want to use.
+5. Give it a goal.
+6. Let it know if you agree with what it suggests for goal compleation.
+7. Sit back and let the DAIA compleate your goal all by itself

 ## 4. Contribution 🙌